boryspaulewicz/bhsdtr2/Readme.md

     [1] 21000     7     2

-which means we have 21000 samples, 7 thresholds, and 2 conditions.
+which means that we have 21000 samples, 7 thresholds, and 2 conditions.
 Does the order affect the thresholds?
 We can compare the conditions separately for each threshold by apply-ing the quantile function to the sub-matrices indexed by the second (threshold number) dimension.

 ``` r
 round(t(apply(smp, 2, function(x)quantile(x[,1] - x[,2], c(.025, .975)))), 2)